caltechlibrary/andor/docs/about.md

 4. Create/edit Object details
 5. Page to display user roles

-For public facing content (e.g. things Google, Bing, et el. should find and index) can be deployed separately by process similar to how feeds.library.caltech.edu works.
-This also keeps **And/Or** simple with fewer requirements.
+**And/Or** is NOT for public facing content
+(e.g. things Google, Bing, et el.  should find and index) Machanisms for public facing content should be deployed separately by process similar to how feeds.library.caltech.edu works.
+This keeps **And/Or** simple with fewer requirements.

 ### Examples of composibility

 When listing a collection objects suggests the need for paging.
-"keys" can be used client side to create a segmented key list and when combined with "read" which can accept more than one id we now have a means of paging through a collection's objects.
+"keys" can be used client side to create a segmented key list and when combined with "read" which can accept an id list, thus we get paging for a collection's objects by getting the universe of keys, and then requesting to "read" for the keys we want to display in a page.

-A collection could be publically viewable (e.g. Oral Histories) by writing a script that reads the dataset collection **And/Or** is referencing rendering web pages appropriately (e.g. like we do with feeds).

-A search interface can be created by indexing the dataset collection and presenting a search UI.
-(E.g. Like Stephen's demo of Lunr providing a search Caltech People pages).
+A search interface could be created as a microserve in the manner of Stevens' Lunr demo for Caltech People.
+If **And/Or** and the search microserver are behind the same web server you could present both services using a common URL namespace (Apache or NingX are good candites from a front facing web server integrating **And/Or** and your search system).

-A deposit system could be created as a microservice in Drupal to accept metadata and documents before handing them of to **And/Or** via a service account.
+A deposit system could be created as a microservice (e.g. in Drupal) to accept metadata and documents before handing them of to **And/Or** via a service account.

 ### User/role/object state is a simple model